projectcapsule/capsule/docs/operator/use-cases/custom-resources.md

 # Create Custom Resources
-Capsule operator the admin permissions to the tenant's users but only limited to their namespaces.
-To achieve that, it assign the ClusterRole [admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) to the tenant owner.
+Capsule operator can grant the admin permissions to the tenant's users but only limited to their namespaces.
+To achieve that, it assigns the ClusterRole [admin](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) to the tenant owner.
 This ClusterRole does not permit the installation of custom resources in the namespaces.

 In order to leave the tenant owner to create Custom Resources in their namespaces, the cluster admin defines a proper Cluster Role.
 For example: